Esri/ArcREST/README.md

 # ArcREST

-A set of python tools to assist working with ArcGIS REST API for ArcGIS Server (AGS) and ArcGIS Online (AGOL).
+A set of python tools to assist working with ArcGIS REST API for ArcGIS Server (AGS) ,ArcGIS Online (AGOL), and ArcGIS WebMap JSON.

 This is not a full implementation of the Esri REST API.
 Please feel free to contribute.